bachya/lp-vault-manager/README.md

 Again, I am committed to being secure with your data.
 If you have further concerns, please reach out to me via the [Issues Page](https://github.com/bachya/lp-vault-manager/issues).

 ## Q: I'm noticing something strange: when I type a query into `lpvs`, it seems as though other results appear for a split second before the correct ones do.
+Sometimes, the "loading" result appears more than once.
 What's going on?

 Check out [this discussion on the Alfred forum](http://www.alfredforum.com/topic/991-anyway-to-delay-script-filter-from-running-ie-wait-until-user-has-stopped-typing-or-at-least-paused/).
 Long story short, Alfred processes every key press when running a Script Filter *and doesn't kill previous iterations of that script*.
 Sounds like it'll be addressed in Alfred 2.6.